Concepts·

 The Costly Recovery

-After their software systems break down, the company finally realizes they need help.
-They bring in specialists who build them a proper foundation - a robust cloud infrastructure and a self-service platform where developers can work efficiently.
-Though it should have been done from the start, at least now they have a system that can grow with their business.
+After systems break down, the company brings in specialists who build a proper foundation: robust cloud infrastructure and a self-service platform where developers can work efficiently.
+What should have been done from the start now costs far more.

 The Lesson

 Technical debt is like structural debt.
-When you take shortcuts in software and platform architecture to save time or money, you're essentially taking out a loan that will need to be repaid - with interest.
-The longer you wait, the more expensive and painful the inevitable rebuild becomes.
+Shortcuts in software and platform architecture are loans that must be repaid -- with interest.
+The longer you wait, the more expensive the inevitable rebuild becomes.

-Invest in proper technical architecture early.
+Key Takeaway: Invest in proper technical architecture early.
 Consult experts.
 Build for scale from the start.
-What seems expensive today is often far cheaper than a complete rebuild tomorrow.
+What seems expensive today is far cheaper than a complete rebuild tomorrow.